-At its simplest, yoghurt contains milk and live cultures (bacteria) that cause the milk to ferment, creating the distinctive sour taste.
-But modern commercial yoghurts tend to have extra ingredients such as sugar, cream, thickeners, gums, starches and flavours.
+At its simplest, yoghurt contains milk and live cultures (bacteria) that cause the milk to ferment, creating a distinctive sour taste.
+But modern commercial yoghurts can have extra ingredients such as sugar, cream, thickeners, gums, starches and flavours.

 The Australian Dietary Guidelines says a serve of yoghurt is ¾ cup or 200g.
 If you want a yoghurt to eat on the go, look for a pot that's 200g or less.
 A 'between meals' snack should have no more than 600kJ.

 - Breakfast yoghurts.
 Packaged breakfast yoghurt pots with muesli are an easy option, but the convenience can come at the cost of huge sugar levels.

 - Dessert disguised as yoghurt.
 Sugary dessert products can appear on the shelves alongside healthier offerings for children.
 As most products aimed at kids have classic pester-power characteristics – bright packaging splashed with recognisable cartoon characters or cutesy images – it's very easy for any harried parent to grab a package your child likes the look of without checking the ingredients and sugar levels.
 A product that has the word "dessert" on the packaging should ring alarm bells.

 - "Squeezy" yoghurt pouches for babies and kids are convenient and popular.
 Many also contain a worthwhile amount of calcium and minimal added sugars, so are a good choice when it comes to packaged snacks for children.
 But if you're after great nutrition at a fraction of the cost, and want to avoid unnecessary added sugars, additives and excessive packaging, it's hard to beat regular natural yoghurt for kids.

 Greek yoghurt is generally considered to be highly nutritious, helped in part by its association with the heart-healthy Mediterranean diet.